Pain de mie au lait et fruits secs

 Method

-1. Put all the dough ingredients into the breadpan (Panasonic say salt first, then flour, sugar, yeast, milk, and butter in that order; Lakeland say milk, butter, and salt first, then flour, sugar, and yeast in that order).
+1. Put all the dough ingredients into the breadpan (Panasonic salt first, then flour, sugar, yeast, milk, and butter in that order; Lakeland milk, butter, and salt first, then flour, sugar, and yeast in that order).

 2. If your breadmaker has a fruit and nut dispenser that operates during kneading, put the raisins, apricots, hazelnuts, and cranberries into it; otherwise add them to the pan with everything else (it’s harder to add them after dough is made).